PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--switchStackId` (string): Switch stack ID
 - `--interfaceId` (string): Interface ID
-- `--name` (string): A friendly name or description for the interface or VLAN.
+- `--name` (string): A friendly name or description for the interface or VLAN (max length 128 characters).
-- `--subnet` (string): The network that this routed interface is on, in CIDR notation (ex.
+- `--subnet` (string): The network that this L3 interface is on, in CIDR notation (ex.
 10.1.1.0/24).
-- `--interfaceIp` (string): The IP address this switch stack will use for layer 3 routing on this VLAN or subnet.
-This cannot be the same as the switch's management IP.
+- `--interfaceIp` (string): The IP address that will be used for Layer 3 routing on this VLAN or subnet.
+This cannot be the same         as the device management IP.
 - `--multicastRouting` (string): Enable multicast support if, multicast routing between VLANs is required.
-Options are, 'disabled', 'enabled' or 'IGMP snooping querier'.
+Options are:         'disabled', 'enabled' or 'IGMP snooping querier'.
+Default is 'disabled'.
-- `--vlanId` (integer): The VLAN this routed interface is on.
+- `--vlanId` (integer): The VLAN this L3 interface is on.
 VLAN must be between 1 and 4094.
 - `--defaultGateway` (string): The next hop for any traffic that isn't going to a directly connected subnet or over a static route.
-This IP address must exist in a subnet with a routed interface.
+This IP address must exist in a subnet with a L3 interface.
+Required if this is the first IPv4 interface.
 - `--ospfSettings` (object): The OSPF routing settings of the interface.
 - `--ipv6` (object): The IPv6 settings of the interface.